xianlinbox/daily_practise/aws-solution-architect/vpc.md

 Direct Connect Gateway: connect to many VPC in different region
 SiteLink: allow you send data from on Direct connect bypass aws regions

+Provided virtual Interface:

+- Public: using public IP access all AWS public services
+- Private: access VPC using private IP
+- Transit: access one or more transit Gateway.

 VPC Flow Log: using it to identify network issues, can work with cloudwatch, athena, S3 together